 Dimensions: Literature: moving cells about 80 µm in length.
 My measurements: length 55 to 100 µm, nucleus 7.2–10 µm.

 Ecology: Fresh water.
-Canada, The Netherlands.
-I found this species in submerged Sphagnum in the Laegieskamp, The Netherlands.
-It came up in a wet mount kept in a moist chamber for one week.
+Canada, France, Netherlands.
+I found this species in submerged Sphagnum in the Laegieskamp and in mesotropic water in Crailoo, both in the Netherlands and the river Jointe in Southern France.
+It came up in a wet mounts kept in a moist chamber.

 Remarks: The nucleus is a bit hard to see, but in phase contrast it is very clear.
 Two or three globular nucleolar pieces are present in the interior part, smaller pieces lay in the perifery.